Logan-Simpson/portfolio-nextjs/README.md

 - Other dependencies listed in `package.json`
 ## Getting Started

+First, install dependencies using npm i

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev